Jambo Bukoba

-Jambo Bukoba (Swahili, in English: Hello Bukoba) is a charity in Germany.
-It has 417 members (2018).
+Jambo Bukoba (Swahili, in English: Hello Bukoba) was between 2008 and 2013 a charity in Germany.
 Since 2008 it uses sport and games to improve education, health and equal opportunity for children and adolescents in Tanzania.

 Activities

-Jambo Bukoba promotes education, health (through age-appropriate HIV/AIDS and hygiene education) and gender equality between the sexes.
+Jambo Bukoba promoted education, health (through age-appropriate HIV/AIDS and hygiene education) and gender equality between the sexes.
 The organization's concept was developed by the German Sport University Cologne and combines sport and games in the school curriculum with experiential education.
-The concept also fosters the involvement of teachers, parents and public life and improves the educational know-how of the teachers and school infrastructures.
+The concept also fostered the involvement of teachers, parents and public life and improves the educational know-how of the teachers and school infrastructures.

-The aim is to support and empower children and young adolescents in their day-to-day school environment so that they have a better start in life and brighter prospects for the shaping and improvement of their own futures.
+The aim was to support and empower children and young adolescents in their day-to-day school environment so that they have a better start in life and brighter prospects for the shaping and improvement of their own futures.

 Approach

-From the office in Bukoba, the Tanzanian subsidiary carries out projects throughout the Kagera region in the north-west of the country.
+From the office in Bukoba, the Tanzanian subsidiary carried out projects throughout the Kagera region in the north-west of the country.
 These projects are built on three pillars: teacher development, sports competitions and school building projects.